cnmeow/ImageRetrievalSystem/README.md

 ## Introduction

-This project aims to build a web application for retrieving relevant images based on textual descriptions, using some of the most powerful models such as CLIP, BLIP, BEIT.
+This project aims to build a Flask web application for retrieving relevant images based on textual descriptions, using some of the most powerful models such as CLIP, BLIP, BEIT.
 It supports two main query types:
 - Text: Search for relevant images based on text input
 - Image: Upload an image to find related textual descriptions.